makoConstruct/termpose/rust/README.md

 There are also these things called wooder combinators.
 I haven't found a way to make them really useful in rust for various reasons, but they'll be (usually) zero-sized values that you can assemble to specify a translation between wood and data (you usually explain both directions at once.
 I wanna call them "bifunctions").

-I've made a start on Dewooder/Wooder combinators, for when you want to customize the parsing process.

 ```rust
 extern crate wood;